ctsit/redi-dropper-client/app/README.rst

 - edit the created files to reflect the proper username/passwords/hosts/paths
 - execute the initial deployment (requires sudo access on the target server)
 .. raw:: bash
+    $ deploy/deploy.sh -i staging
+    OR
-    $ ./stage_init
+    $ deploy/deploy.sh -i production

 Re-Deployment
 -------------

-Once the application was deployed to the target server we have to re-upload configuration and code changes by executing one of the following shell scripts:
+Once the application was deployed to the target server we have to re-upload configuration and code changes by executing one of the following command:

-- stage_update
-- prod_update

-@TODO: implement the scripts
+.. raw:: bash
+    $ deploy/deploy.sh staging
+    OR
+    $ deploy/deploy.sh production

+Note: that the '-i' flag is used only for the initial deployment.

 Files & Folders